 Citrix Hypervisor 8.1 is interoperable with Citrix Virtual Apps and Desktops 7 1912.

 Citrix Hypervisor 8.1 is interoperable with Citrix Provisioning 1912.

 Citrix Hypervisor 8.1 is interoperable with Citrix Cloud.

 Citrix product names are transitioning as we unify our product portfolio.
 For more information, see https://www.citrix.com/about/citrix-product-guide/.

 The localized version of XenCenter (Simplified Chinese and Japanese) is also available in this release.

 Documentation can be updated or changed after the initial release.
-We suggest that you regularly visit the Citrix Product Documentation to learn about updates.
+We suggest that you subscribe to the Document History RSS feed to learn about updates.